Executive Summary

 Capital Allocation:

-- Convertible note financing -- intelligent use of low-rate debt during growth phase
+- Convertible note financing at ultra-low rates -- intelligent capital structure

 Position Sizing